Robert T. A. Innes: Biography

 to the Union Observatory, which Innes used in the discovery of Proxima Centauri.
 In 1915, he found a faint star fairly close to and sharing the same large proper motion with Alpha Centauri, which until then was believed to be the closest star system to the Sun.
 Innes believed, on rather slim evidence, that it was closer than Alpha and in 1917 named it Proxima.
 He was not able to measure its distance accurately with his 9-inch refractor or the short focus Franklin-Adams astrograph.
 The definitive distance was measured by Harold Lee Alden at the Yale observatory station in Johannesburg which was equipped with a long focus camera designed for stellar parallax work.
 Alden's more precise measurements confirmed Proxima to be the closest star to the sun.
 No closer star has been found to date.

-Visual double star observation was Innes' main contribution to astronomy.
+Visual double star observation was Innes's main contribution to astronomy.
 When he started observing them as an amateur in Australia, the choice plums had already been picked by earlier astronomers, notably James Dunlop and John Herschel.
-Many of Innes' discoveries were stars with faint companions that were missed by earlier observers.
+Many of Innes's discoveries were stars with faint companions that were missed by earlier observers.
 Most of his labor was the measurement of the relative positions of binary pairs with a filar micrometer.
 All known doubles were periodically re-measured to determine their orbits.
 With Thiele, Innes formulated a simplified method of specifying double star orbits.
 These orbital parameters when combined with other measurements, such as radial velocity allow the mass of each star of the binary pair to be determined.
 Mass, combined with luminosity and temperature or spectral type, is a fundamental parameter needed in theories of stellar structure and stellar evolution.